Get the best software for your business. Compare product reviews, pricing below.

-Freight broker software is a type of transportation management software (TMS software) that streamlines freight brokerage operations by entering loads, sourcing and qualifying carriers, dispatching drivers, invoicing customers, and paying carriers.
+Freight broker software is a type of transportation management software (TMS) that streamlines freight brokerage operations by entering loads, sourcing and qualifying carriers, dispatching drivers, invoicing customers, and paying carriers.
 Also known as freight management software, these solutions can be customized to handle the real-time needs of the freight brokerage, such as trucking dispatch, tracking fuel tax, billing payroll to the drivers, monitoring driver logs, planning routes via GPS mapping, and conducting routine maintenance on vehicles.

 Similar to freight forwarding software, these solutions will provide the technological advantage that assists shippers with freight ready to haul by finding carriers who are qualified to haul the load.
 These software options handle operations (logistics), financials (accounting), and customer service involved in managing a transportation and shipping business.